Dgeneration11/COVID-19-Live-Tracking-Cases-in-INDIA/README.md

 </b>

 <h2>Install the above mentioned packages - </h2>
-I hope you know how to install them but if you don't then just <b> pip install package_name </b> in your termianl..
+I hope you know how to install them but if you don't then just <b> pip install package_name </b> in your termianl.
+After installing we are good to go.

+<h2> How is it working?</h2>
+1. So basically, we are sending<b> GET HTTP<b> request to the url where you want the data from, and respond will be in HTML content itself.
+To do this we are using Requests library.
+2.